djx314/ohNoMyCirce/Shapeless.md

 [error] two errors found
 ```

-Emmmm, This error message has been very detailed, but
+Emmmm, this error message has been very detailed, but
 I can not quickly determine if the wrong location is
 `343` or `486` or the block.

-Add a mark of a code snippet.
+Add marks of these code snippets.
 ```scala
 val model = 36444L :: "sdfsfsd" :: ohNoMyCirce.shapelessSnippet(343) :: ohNoMyCirce.shapelessSnippet {
   def testStr = "I am test string."